defold/defold-examples/README.md

 of the same color to create space for the spheres to move.

 There is a tutorial on how to build this game step by step from scratch at http://www.defold.com/tutorials/magic-link/

+Zip archive for download: https://github.com/defold/defold-examples/releases/download/0.1.0/magic-link.zip (Can also be used as a library dependency)

 ![Magic Link](magic-link/preview.png?raw=true)